Code-Institute-Submissions/TennisDeveloper-Think-Tank_4_0/README.md

 ![contacts, the contacts section with social media links](/assets/images/contacts_mk.png)

 7. Features Left to implement
-    - Email distribution of the free medical reports.
+    - Email distribution of free medical reports.
 Webinar page, where the user could see relevant discussions with experts.

 ## Validator Testing